chickhld/chickhld/README.md

-- 👋 Hi, I’m Daryl Chick
+- 👋 Hi, I’m Daryl Chick.
-- 👀 I’m interested in Coding and Game development
+- 👀 I’m interested in Coding and Game development.
-- 🌱 I’m currently learning Unity, C# and Python
+- 🌱 I'm interested in Unity, C#, Python, C++ and Javascript.
-- 💞️ I’m looking to collaborate on Game projects
+- 💞️ I’m looking to collaborate on Game projects.
 - 📫 chickhld@gmail.com

 <!---